saif-gitreps/Video-Sharing-App-Backend/README.md

-# Video Streaming Site Backend
+# Video Sharing Application Backend

-Welcome to the backend server for our video streaming site!
-The server is made with Express.js and MongoDB Aggregation pipelining.
-Mongoose was the framework used for data models and it follows the MVC pattern structure to provide a robust platform and secure server for users to interact with video content, create playlists, engage in community discussions, and much more.
+Backend API server for the video-sharing social media application built with **Express.js** and utilizes **MongoDB** aggregation pipelining. **Mongoose** was used for data modeling, following the MVC pattern structure to provide a robust platform and secure server for users to interact with video content, create playlists, engage in community discussions, and much more.

 ## Table of Contents